 Justice Breyer writes for the minority:

-The reality is that the only thing that bothers me about the Arizona decision, is that the corrupt and arrogant Justice Scalia chose to talk about the President's pardon of children of illegal immigrants in his decision.
-It shows how much these folks think they are a committee of Kings.
+The reality is that the only thing that bothered me about the Arizona decision, is that the corrupt and arrogant Justice Scalia chose to talk about the President's pardon of children of illegal immigrants in his decision, which is a breach of ethics.
+However, the Montana decision shows how much these folks think they are a committee of Kings and above the law.
 I believe that these judges have presented grounds for impeachment.
 Certainly if they made such bald faced statements as liberals the Republicans would be impeaching them by now.

 - Montana history supports court's anti-corruption ruling